 Montjuïc Castle is an old military fortress with a long history closely linked to the city, which now embarks on a new stage.

 -All Sundays free from 15h. -Under 16 years-olds. -Duly accredited members of the ICOM -Duly accredited members of the Associació de Museòlegs de Catalunya -Memorial Democràtic de Catalunya’s library and documentation center users. -Professional tourist guides when carrying out their work -Teachers from formal education accredited by the management of the education center when carrying out their work -Holders of the free-of-charge Pink Card -Holders of the Metropolitan Pass for accompanying disabled people -The license-holders BCNCultural -Registered at Gaudir+BCN

-Access to the Castle includes general guidance, access to the temporary exhibitionsand to the 10 min projection " MontjuicCastle: an exceptional viewpoint.”
+Access to the Castle includes access to the temporary and permanent exhibitions.

 The first fortification on Montjuïc Mountain was built in 1640, during the revolt against Felipe IV.
 It consisted of a quadrilateral structure covered in stone and mud.
 It first saw action on 26 January 1641, when an attack by the Castilian troops of Pedro Fajardo de Requesens-Zúñiga y Pimentel, the Marquess of Vélez, was repelled in the Battle of Montjuïc.

 In 1694 the fort became a castle and the grounds took up most of the summit, with three bastions looking inland and a line of saw-tooth ramparts looking over the sea.